HongZH2/RGBD-SemiProVO/README.md

 The performance of the presented VO system is evaluated by the benchmark dataset TUM RGBD dataset: https://vision.in.tum.de/data/datasets/rgbd-dataset

-Besides, the vedio sequences like fr1_xyz,fr2_xyz,fr2_rpy,fr3_static_? are recommended, and the performance of testing on any other sequence is not good now.
-Please download at least one vedio sequence for the test from TUM Dataset.
+Besides, the video sequences like fr1_xyz,fr2_xyz,fr2_rpy,fr3_static_? are recommended, and the performance of testing on any other sequence is not good now.
+Please download at least one video sequence for the test from TUM Dataset.

 In the file "config/default.yaml", please modify your path of data file adn other parameters you want to change.
 For example, "dataset_dir: /home/mclarry/TUM_DATASET/rgbd_dataset_freiburg1_xyz" *Please note that you must associate the RGB images and Depth images by following the instructions of TUM Dataset Website